Turn Over a New Leaf with the Bucks Book Discussion Group

 “The group has many deep thinkers interested in sustained inquiry about the state of humanity, and in learning about other cultures and how different people think,” said Hennessey, who has led the group discussions for more than two decades.
 “We welcome newcomers because we are interested in new perspectives.”

-The Book Discussion Group has chosen the following titles for January to June.
+The Book Discussion Group has chosen the following titles through June:

 At the June 10 meeting, attendees will also suggest, discuss, debate and choose titles for the September to December fall meeting schedule.